 The University of Chicago Law School occupies a unique niche among this country's premier law schools.
 Located on a residential campus in one of America's great cities, Chicago offers a rigorous and interdisciplinary professional education that blends the study of law with the humanities, the social sciences, and the natural sciences.
 Students, faculty, and staff form a small, tightly knit community devoted to the life of the mind.
 Learning is participatory.
 Chicago does not seek to impose a single viewpoint or style of thought on its students.
 Instead, our faculty exposes students to contrasting views, confident in students' abilities to choose their own paths.

-The Law School opened its doors in 1902, ten years after the founding of the University of Chicago.
+The Law School opened its doors in 1902, twelve years after the founding of the University of Chicago.
 It has been an innovator in legal education ever since.

 Learn about the educational, scholarly, and research mission of the Law School.